AbdullahM0hamed/Fake-exMoslem-questions/README.md

 ## How to install

-To install this, you must first have `python` and `pip` on your system, and run: `pip install -U git+https://github.com/AbdullahM0hamed/Fake-exMoslem-Questioner#egg=fake-exmoslen-questioner`
+To install this, you must first have `python` and `pip` on your system, and run: `pip install -U git+https://github.com/AbdullahM0hamed/Fake-exMoslem-Questions`

 ## Usage
-`fake
+`fake-question`